 Last step in my how to restring a guitar plan!
 When you have added all the strings you need to bring them up to tune.
 At this point, it’s good to get a really precise tuner.

 While you can use any tuner like the Boss TU-3 (my favorite), consider investing in the Peterson VSS-C Strobo Series Stomp or any Peterson tuners.

 Start with one string.
 Tune it to the correct pitch.
 Once at pitch, place your finger lightly over the 12th fret and plug the string again (called a harmonic).

 You want to check that this is in tune as well.
 If it’s not, you need to get your guitar set up by a good local tech.

 After you have stretched, you will need to retune.
-Once at the pitch, then stretch again, and bring back up to pitch.
+Once at the pitch, stretch again, and bring it back up to pitch.
 You’ll need to repeat a few times until it holds its tuning.
 If you do this now, you’re less likely to have tuning issues in the future.

 When stretching the thinner strings, go carefully or you’ll end up breaking them and having to buy a few sets.